-- critically analyse the organization, complexity and characteristic features of chordates. - comprehend the economic importance of chordates, their interaction with the environment and their role in the ecosystem. - enhance collaborative learning and communication skills through practical sessions, teamwork, group discussions, assignments, and projects.
+• critically analyse the organization, complexity and characteristic features of

+- environment and their role in the ecosystem. - enhance collaborative learning and communication skills through practical sessions, teamwork, group discussions, assignments, and projects.

-UNIT-I: Introduction to Chordates(2 hrs)General characteristics and outline classification.
+UNIT-I: Introduction to Chordates (2 hrs) General characteristics and outline classification.